paritytech/polkadot/doc/testing.md

 One particular subsystem (subsystem under test) interacts with a mocked overseer that is made to assert incoming and outgoing messages of the subsystem under test.
+This is largely present today, but has some fragmentation in the evolved integration test implmentation.
+A proc-macro/macro+rules would allow for more consistent implementation and structure.

 ### System tests

 Launching small scale networks, with multiple adversarial nodes without any further tooling required.
 This should include tests around the thresholds in order to evaluate the error handling once certain assumed invariants fail.

+For this purpose based on `AllSubsystems` and proc-macro `AllSubsystemsGen`.

 ### Testing at scale